 Board and Train

-Since your dog will stay in-home with the trainer, some restrictions do apply.
-Because limited spots are available, reservations are made on a first come first serve basis and your dates are reserved once pre-payment is made.
+Since your dog will stay in-home with a trainer, some restrictions do apply.
+Spaces are limited and reservations are made on a first come first serve basis.
+New clients will need to complete an in-home private lesson to discuss training goals, begin training, and provide time for the dog to be evaluated for this program.
+Once approved, dates are reserved when pre-payment is made.
 Your dog will sleep in a crate overnight and therefore must be quiet and comfortable being crated.

-Prior to when the board and train begins, we will discuss, based on the time frame, which behaviors will be trained.
-The cost for the board and train is $165 a day.
+Prior to when the board and train begins, your trainer will discuss with you, based on the time frame, which behaviors will be trained.

 Stout, a board and train pup, working on attention and four on the floor in the home.

 Drop off and pick up times will be decided when the reservation is made based on your schedule and the trainer's schedule on that particular day.
-There is a minimum stay of 5 days for a board and train to allow enough time for progress to be made with your dog.
+Our board and train program costs $165 per day with a minimum stay of 5 days.
+This minimum length is to allow enough time for progress to be made with your dog.
 For every 5-7 days of stay, you will receive one in-home private lesson to show you what your dog learned.

 *Please keep in mind that these services are meant to begin to teach behaviors.
 Some behaviors are complex and require more time than can be given during a board and train.
 Each board and train includes a follow-up lesson for you at home to teach you how to continue to develop the behaviors your dog has learned.
 As with all training, it is up to the owner to continue to work with the dog at home in order to build reliable behaviors and to maintain what has already been taught.